ABaron21/Tribal_Vapes/ProjectREADME.md

 ----
 ## User Stories
+As a customer I would like to see reviews/feedback from other customers so I can see how other people have liked the service and products sold.

+As a customer I would like to read about the company so I can find out about the company with how they express their business and how they help expand their user friendly expierience.

+As a customer I need to be able to see a wide range of products that the company sells so I can decide a choice from multi different brands/flavours and different rechargables.

 ----
 ## Features
 With the project only being a static website there are only a few features such navigating between 3 different pages as well as a collapsable nav menu for smaller screen sizes like mobile devices.
 On the home/index page there is a jumbotron feature that displays a promotion for first time users, below that is a section that shows three recommended items with a review section under the recommended that displays two reviews about the website/company.